merkator-software/GaiaBuilder-manual/README.md

 * Faster publishing, let the build server publish 4 mapservices in parallel, while you're working on something else
 * Keep track of changes in the mapservices using Source Control Management (GIT or SVN)

-gispro-python-deploy helps you achieve better quality and faster publishing with a set of advanced Python scripts designed for ArcGIS Enterprise and ArcGIS Pro.
+GaiaBuilder helps you achieve better quality and faster publishing with a set of advanced Python scripts designed for ArcGIS Enterprise and ArcGIS Pro.